yuyatinnefeld/PYTHON_PROJECT_TEMPLATE/README.md

 - [Structure](#structure)

 ## About
-The good respository structured python project is a crucial part of your application for a healthy development cycle today.
-You can clone this github repo to use the standardized application template and manage/standardized easy the python projects.
+A well structured software project is a crucial part of the application for a successful development cycle today.
+You can clone this github repository to use as a standardized python application template and can easily manage your python projects.

 ## Benefit
- Through the unify project structure and layout you can create and keep clean, effective codes.
-It is easy to take over or scale up your application project consistently for other project and helps you saving time.
+ Through the unified project structure and layout, you can create effective codes.
+It is easy to keep your application project consistent and clean.
 ## Info

 https://realpython.com/python-application-layouts/